Code-Institute-Submissions/shane-os-atlas-gifts_AprResub/README.md

 ### User Stories
  * As a user, I would like to research the various gifts available to purchase.
- * As a user, I want to purchase my desired items.
+ * As a user, I want to be able to purchase my desired items.
  * As a user, I wish to arrange delivery of purchased gifts direct to their recipient.
- * As a user, I would like to track delivery of my purchases.
+ * As a user, I would like to create a personal profile to allow me to view my past purchases on the site.
  * As a user, I wish to contact the site administrator if an issue occurs or if I have a concern.

 ### Site Owner Goals